About the Anacortes-Sidney Ferry

 - U.S. and Canadian First Nations call for return of Sidney-Anacortes ferry, CTV News (March 8, 2023)

 Importantly, the Sidney ferry performed well financially in the Washington State Ferries system—in 2021, the Legislature's Joint Transportation Committee found that “the Sidney ferry is equivalent to many other runs within the system in terms of farebox recovery... nearly 58% more profitable than the Point Defiance–Talehquah run.”
 Additionally, Vancouver Island's population is projected to double in the next 20 years, which will likely lead to even more utilization (and farebox recovery) of the international ferry run.
-Now is the prime time to bring the Anacortes-Sidney ferry back!
+The Anacortes-Sidney ferry is more important now than ever!

 Why the Sidney Ferry is important